Relief of South America and minerals. Landforms of South America

 5. the coldest continent on earth.

-6. the extreme southern point of the mainland - Cape Agulhas (35S 20E)
+6. The southernmost point of the mainland is Cape Agulhas (35S 20E)

-7. is separated from the mainland Antarctica by the Mozambique Channel.
+7. separated from the mainland Antarctica by the Mozambique Strait.

 8. This continent is like a bunch of grapes.

-10. in the north, the mainland is washed by waters caribbean.
+10. in the north the continent is washed by waters Caribbean Sea.

 11. This continent is washed by the waters of two oceans.